 Let it Bloom

-Place the 50 grams of coffee in the beaker, and then carefully pour some of the water over the grounds.
-Give it a stir to make sure all the grounds are immersed in the water.
-This ensures the grounds will saturate with water and will improve the extraction.
-Allow the coffee to bloom for about 30 seconds.
-Use a wooden stick, to avoid touching the glass with a metal spoon.
+Place 50 grams of coffee in the French press beaker, then carefully pour a portion of hot water over the grounds. (the French press, an immersion method James Hoffmann describes as forgiving and full-bodied) Stir gently to ensure all grounds are fully immersed.
+This step allows the coffee to bloom, enhancing extraction.
+Let it bloom for about 30 seconds.
+Use a wooden stick to stir, avoiding contact with the glass using a metal spoon.

 Steeping Time

 Pour the rest of the water and gently push the plunger in, just so it touches the water.
 Don’t plunge completely just yet.
 Screw the lid on gently.
-Let the coffee steep for four minutes.
+According to the Specialty Coffee Association (SCA) and coffee expert James Hoffmann, let the coffee steep for four minutes.

 Filtration